Frequently Asked Questions

 How long does it take for a dead animal in the street to be removed?

-Typically the animal is picked up within 24 hours after the deer removal service or animal control is contacted.
+Typically the animal is picked up within 24 hours after the Borough's animal control service is contacted.
+A response from the County or State may take longer.

 What do I do if I see a coyote on my property or in the neighborhood?